Clemapfel/jluna/docs/manual.md

 ## Performance Optimization

 In this section, we will investigate jlunas performance, analyzing benchmark results and explaining why certain things are faster than others.
-Hopefully, this will educate users on how they can achieve the best performance themself.
+Hopefully, this will educate users on how they can achieve the best performance themselves.

 (this section is not yet complete.)